Join SureSmile and Get $500 Off Treatment. Call (218) 773-3004.

 How often should I visit the dentist for gum disease treatment?

-The frequency of visits depends on the severity of your condition.
-After initial treatment, regular follow-ups and cleanings are essential to monitor and maintain your gum health.
+Visit frequency depends on the severity of your condition.
+After initial treatment, regular dental visits and periodontal maintenance cleanings help keep your gums healthy and prevent further issues.

 Begin your journey to a happy smile